fugu2000/madlib/README.md

 # Team Members
 * Tiger Yang
-* Marcus Nishikawa
+* Marcus
 * Franklin Chia
 * Isaac Chung
 * Shengbin Yang
 * Margot Zollinger

 # Approach
+* Organize our objectives and stories in a seperate document
+* We used IF statements to keep track of which story and which variables to use
+*
 # Challenges

-* pronouns in array lists